Aleonira/Nice-notes-calendar/README.md

   - Select the desired date for any month and year.
   - In the menu that appears, click the “Add” button.
   - To create an event, in the creation form, click on the button in the form of a gift
-  - To add a timer, in the creation form, click on the button in the form of
+  - To add a timer, in the creation form, click on the button in the form of a clock
   - A note or event will be added on the corresponding day of the calendar.a

 To view all notes or events for a specific day, follow these steps: